estellerostan/java8-demo/README.md

 # java8-demo

 Basic demonstration of Java 8 stream and lambda features by implementing a REST Client using Unirest.
+You can find the relevant examples [here](https://github.com/estellerostan/java8-demo/blob/master/src/main/java/com/mbds/java8demo/LibraryBookClient.java).

 ## About the REST Web Service
 It was created for my Master's course "Web Services REST".
 The assignment is to implement the classic Library-Book example using the Grails framework.

 To know more about the REST Web Service, go to:
 [github.com/estellerostan/webservice]( https://github.com/estellerostan/webservice)